Ecosystems

 In this article from thedailyECO, we ask what is a sclerophyllous forest?
 We look at the vegetation, climate and animals which help to define these ecosystems.

-You may also be interested in: What Is A Gallery Forest?
+You may also be interested in: What is a Dry Forest?

 Contents